-The graduate program consists of doctoral programs in four (4) areas; four (4) educational specialists programs; and twenty-two (22) master's programs.
-The undergraduate program consists of forty-one (41) degrees.
+The graduate program consists of doctoral programs in four (4) areas; one (1) educational specialist program; and nineteen (19) master's programs.
+The undergraduate program consists of forty-two (42) degrees.
 Additional majors or tracks are subsumed under several undergraduate and graduate degree programs.